 The app is a big part of these product now, and Almond’s helps you monitor guest access, control what the children are doing, and monitor everything going on across the network remotely.
 You can see what devices are using the network and block or limit them with a variety of rules.
 The app can also be used to help control your smart home devices, so you don’t need a cluster of apps to get your smart home going.

 Pros of the Almond 3

-Naturally, with that useful screen, setting up the Almond 3 is somewhat less hassle than with a traditional routers.
+Naturally, with that useful screen, setting up the Almond 3 is somewhat less hassle than with a traditional router.
 However, you can also take the app-based installation approach that the Luma and Eero offer.
-The touchscreen provides a painless route to putting the router in the right mode, setting the password and launching you into control of your smart home.
+The touchscreen provides a painless route to putting the router in the right mode, setting the password, and launching you into control of your smart home.

 A lot of careful design has gone into the 2.8-inch screen and the user interface to make the Almond something that anyone could use.
 Updating the router’s software is just a matter of tapping the Software Update button, nothing more complicated.

 In use, the Almond provides steady if unspectacular WiFi performance, but its ability to help manage your smart home puts it far above what most routers will offer.
 The other interface is the app, which allows users to create and edit schedules or automation rules.
 Beyond the usual IFTTT commands, users can create complex automation workflows via multiple triggers launching various actions for great flexibility.

 Inside the box is dual-band AC1200 Wi-Fi unit to drive the radio communications.
 Rather randomly it also comes with an alarm as a security features, which is there if you feel the need.
 Around the edge are a couple of Ethernet ports to connect to home PCs, and a USB port for the dongle.

 Overall, offering a single network home WiFi solution with smart home support built in is a great plus for those already well into their smart home journey.
 Providing a more secure, faster, and compatible smart home network should make this very popular among users.